isomerpages/moe-yuyingsec/_useful-links/For Parents/SLS Support for Home Based Learning.md

 [SLS login.pdf](/files/SLS%20login.pdf)

-During school operating hours, students should contact the <u><b>School-based Helpline</b> for SLS queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.
+During school operating hours, students should contact the <b>School-based Helpline</b> for SLS queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.